 Your business type is critical.

 If you are a sole proprietorship, you can take whatever amount you’d like for compensation, if the business has any money.
 If however, you use any other business type, the issue of compensation becomes much more complicated.
 If you have an S-corporation or a C-corporation, there are IRS rules regarding compensation and stock options that you need to be aware of and know the ins and outs of using.
-This is a great time to talk with a tax accountant about the differences and how to stay in compliance with all of the rules surrounding executive compensation limits.
+This is a great time to talk with a small business tax accountants about the differences and how to stay in compliance with all of the rules surrounding executive compensation limits.

 To fully understand the salary versus draw decision, you must understand owner’s equity.
 When starting a business, the business owner contributes cash, equipment and other assets into the business.
 Asset contributions elicit owner’s equity in the business.
 Accountants define equity in a simple formula: